Lee Mead: Post-Joseph career

 Mead returned to the West End in May 2013, starring in The West End Men in concert at the Vaudeville Theatre alongside Matt Willis, Glenn Carter, Stephen Rahman-Hughes and David Thaxton.
 In December 2013, he starred in his second pantomime as "Robin" in Robin Hood at the Theatre Royal, Plymouth.

 On 1 March 2014, he made his first appearance as Ben "Lofty" Chiltern in the BBC drama series Casualty.
 Mead was nominated as Favourite Newcomer in the 2014 TV Times Awards and shortlisted as Newcomer in the 2015 National Television Awards for this role.
 Alongside Casualty, Mead is continuing to tour the UK with his band, starred in his third pantomime as "Prince Charming" in Cinderella at the New Theatre, Cardiff in December 2014 and stars in his fourth as "Aladdin" in Aladdin at the Hippodrome, Birmingham in December 2015.

 In 2016, Mead left Casualty to join the Chitty Chitty Bang Bang UK Tour as "Caractacus Potts" and ended the year playing "Prince Charming" in Cinderella at the London Palladium.
 In 2017 he joined the cast of Holby City, reprising his Casualty role.
 He remained as a series regular until his final episode aired on 17 December 2019.

 In 2019, he made a guest appearance as himself in the second series of the BBC sitcom Motherland.

 On 9 November 2019, Mead sang Morning Has Broken at the Annual Remembrance Day celebration service at the Royal Albert Hall.

-In 2024, he played the role of Eddie Souther in the West End production of "Sister Act".
+In 2024, he played the role of Eddie Souther in the West End production of Sister Act.
+He played the role until March 2025, when he was subsequently cast in the titular role for the UK & Ireland Tour of Barnum for 2026.